a-maier/series-rust/Readme.md

 let t = s.mul_inverse();
 println!("1/(1-x) = {}", t);

-// Series can be added, subtracted, multiplied, divided.
+// Series and polynomials can be added, subtracted, multiplied.
+// Series can also be divided by other series.
 // We can either move the arguments or use references println!("s+t = {}", &s + &t);
 println!("s-t = {}", &s - &t);